martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 ## Equivariant Diffusion Models

-Diffusion models [24] are deeply rooted within the principles of physics, where the process describes particles moving from an area of higher concentration to an area of lower concentration - a process governed by random, stochastic interactions.
+Diffusion models <d-cite key="sohl2015deep"></d-cite> are deeply rooted within the principles of physics, where the process describes particles moving from an area of higher concentration to an area of lower concentration - a process governed by random, stochastic interactions.
 In the physical world, this spreading can largely be traced back to the original configuration, which inspired scientists to create models of this behaviour.
 When applied to generative modelling, we usually aim to reconstruct data from some observed or sampled noise, which is an approach adopted by many powerful diffusion models.